fenglier/fenglier/_posts/2019-3-19-Arrow-Function.md

 to understand what this point,you can see the article [javaScript的this解惑！](https://blog.csdn.net/wobushixiaobailian/article/details/87613150)

 now,back to array function.
->this point current object context
+>this points to current object context

 example:
 ```js